kata198/func_timeout/README.md

 **Example**

-So, for esxample, if you have a function "doit('arg1', 'arg2')" that you want to limit to running for 5 seconds, with func\_timeout you can call it like this:
+So, for example, if you have a function "doit('arg1', 'arg2')" that you want to limit to running for 5 seconds, with func\_timeout you can call it like this:

 	from func_timeout import func_timeout, FunctionTimedOut